 This model did about average at chopping almonds, requiring about 10 more pulses than the top model to get a workable product.
 Unfortunately, it did pulverize a decent amount of almonds, creating quite a bit of almond dust.

 This model did about average in our mixing metric, deserving a 5 out of 10 for its performance.
-We mixed up a batch of pizza dough, pie crust dough, and mayonnaise in this food processor and compared the results to its peers to come up with scores, which you can see in the graphic below.
+We mixed up a batch of pizza dough, pie crust dough, and mayonnaise in this food processor and compared the results to its peers to come up with scores.

 This model lacks a dough blade but still did a very quick job at mixing the pizza dough.
 The motor did sound like it was having a very hard time while it was mixing.